minhongzhu/ffgt/ReadME.md

 ### Running SBM-PATTERN datasets

-The four dataset can be downloaded [here](https://github.com/minhongzhu/sbm-pattern-new).
+The four datasets can be downloaded [here](https://github.com/minhongzhu/sbm-pattern-new).
 To run Vanilla-FFGT on these datasets, one should follow the guidlines as follows:

 ```bash